dlyubimov/ecoadapters/README.md

 * reading protobuf messages from HBase columns into Pig.

-* WIP: writing pig output as protobuf messages into HBase.
+* writing pig output as protobuf messages into HBase. (as of tag 'HBaseProtobufStorage-verified ').

 #### example: reading protobuf messages from sequence files into pig script: